 WHAT ARE IMMERSION PROJECTS?

-Immersion Projects are off-campus, educational service opportunities at sites in the United States and abroad.
-Students travel to a site where they work and serve in a community different from their own.
-Each project seeks to foster a dialogue between the College community and the host community around issues of social justice.
-By working alongside people and sharing their stories, students learn about themselves and the world.
+Immersion Projects are off-campus, educational opportunities at sites in the United States and abroad which take place over Winter Break, Spring Break, and in May.
+Students spend the weeks prior to travel learning about the community and its history.
+Students then travel to sites ranging from Nicaragua to Morocco and from Alabama to New York City, where they immerse themselves in a the community.
+Each project seeks to foster a dialogue between the students and the host community around issues of social justice.
+By working alongside community leaders and sharing their stories, students learn about themselves and the world.
 Students find Immersion Projects to be exciting and powerful educational experiences.

 WINTER BREAK TRIPS